 - On the Scales tab, highlight a symbol class and click the Add Alternate Symbol button .

 The scale range for the symbol class is divided at a map scale, and subscale ranges are shown below the main scale range for the symbol class.

 - Adjust the scale stop on the main slider to set the scale at which the symbol class changes from one symbol to the other.

 When subscale ranges are created, identical symbols are applied to all of them.
 Click these symbols to modify them as necessary in the Format Symbol pane.
 There is no limit to how many symbols are assigned to a single symbol class, but be aware that too much complexity may be difficult to manage.
 If you need to define more than two or three symbols for a single symbol class, you may want to reconsider how your data is classified.
 The Contents pane, and any legends generated for a layer with symbol classes with multiple symbols, show only the symbol that is visible for the current display scale.

 When setting scale ranges, it is important to understand what happens at the boundaries of those scale ranges.
 You want to avoid two versions of a feature drawing simultaneously at scale boundaries, but also avoid a small gap where neither version of the feature draws.
 There is a map property that manages this case.
 It applies anywhere in the map where scale ranges are specified.

 - In the Contents pane, right-click a map and click Properties to open the Map Properties dialog box.

-- On the General tab, ensure that Draw up to and including the maximum scale in scale ranges is unchecked.
+- On the General tab, ensure that Draw up to and including the maximum scale in scale ranges is not checked.

-It is unchecked by default on new maps but checked on in map documents that were imported from ArcMap.
+It is not checked by default on new maps but it is checked in map documents that were imported from ArcMap.